codetriplett/stew/preview/index.md

 This site serves as a place to store and browse your notes.
 It also supports embedded code to create web pages and games.
-Everything is stored in your browser, but a downloadable version will also be available in the future.
+Everything is editable and is stored in your browser, but a downloadable version will also be available in the future.
-Navigate to any URL to get started on a new note, or read on to learn the basics.
+Visit the guides and examples below to learn more, or navigate to any URL you wish to create a new note.
+Notice how the ones in the second row have a trailing slash in their URL.
+This will render them according to their embedded code.
+Remove the slash to view the note in its basic form, and to allow editing its content and code.

 ```render
 return ['div', { className: 'flex-links' },